Execution-First Delegation: The AI-as-Executor Pattern¶

 add it to broken-links.md and continue.

 Compare this to an under-specified version: "Update the docs for the release."
-The latter gives the agent no constraints, no boundary on scope, and no way to know when it's done.
+That version gives the agent no constraints, no boundary on scope, and no way to know when it is done.

 Key Takeaways¶